sqz1337/Intent_Classification_TestTask/README.md

 Test task for ELMA intent classification and flask deployment

-In **notebook/ELMO-tesk-task** I made EDA and Model with hyperparameters tuning
+In **notebook/ELMO-tesk-task** included EDA and Model with hyperparameters tuning
 ## Commands
 ```.bash
 #Before everything